Metsä (theme park): Moominvalley Park

-The second Moomin theme park in the world after Moomin World and the first one outside of Finland.
+Moominvalley Park is the second Moomin theme park in the world after Moomin World and the first one outside of Finland.
 Modeled after the universe of the Moomins, the park brings to life the valley where the characters live and play and thus has few traditional attractions and is aimed more at recreating the look and feel of the fictional Moominvalley.
 In keeping with the Finnish origins of the source material, many park attractions and signs are in Finnish.
 The park is roughly divided into four areas: Hajimari no Irie, Moominvalley, Kokemus, and Osabishiyama.